JasonWeinzierl/eslint-plugin-rxjs-x/docs/rules/no-compat.md

 # Disallow the `rxjs-compat` package (`rxjs-x/no-compat`)

+❌ This rule is deprecated.

 <!-- end auto-generated rule header -->

 This rule prevents importing from locations that depend upon the `rxjs-compat` package.

+This rule is deprecated because RxJS v7+ no longer includes `rxjs-compat`.

 ## Further reading